CLAIM: No one in Mid Ulster speaks Irish as their first language.

 CLAIM: One in five new constables from 2016 and 2017 are from a Catholic community background.

-CONCLUSION: Unproven but accurate for years 2013 to 2015.
+CONCLUSION: UNSUBSTANTIATED.
+However the claim is accurate for years 2013 to 2015.
 Continue reading Are one in five PSNI new constables Catholic?

 CLAIM: Only the Irish language is banned in courts in Northern Ireland.